Mary von Schrader Jarrell: Biography

 Mary von Schrader Jarrell was born Mary Eloise von Schrader on May 2, 1914, in St. Louis, Missouri to parents Colonel Alleyne von Schrader and Irene McNeal Bond.
-By 1930, von Schrader was living with her parents in Long Beach, California (Haven).
+By 1930, von Schrader was living with her parents in Long Beach, California.
 She was a Montessori alumni and a graduate of Stanford where she reported that she studied as a philosophy major and English minor.

 On June 18, 1936, von Schrader married William Melville Garton Jr. Their marriage was not to last.
 In July 1951, Mary Eloise (von Schrader) Garton became divorced from William Garton Jr.

 Quickly after this, Mary von Schrader met and fell in love with Randall Jarrell.
 The two were married by November 1952.
 Randall Jarrell and Mary von Schrader met at a three-week writer's conference at the University of Colorado at Boulder, where Randall Jarrell was already considered an established poet-critic and Mary was exploring her art.

 Mary Jarrell stated that for the two of them it was love at first sight and that he soon gave her the manuscript for Seven League Crutches which was still in long script.
 They spent time together reviewing, drinking and talking.
 They came to call themselves, as they would for the rest of their time together, a “group of two” (Jarrell, M., Remembering).
 They moved around the country some in accordance with the various teaching jobs and positions of Randall Jarrell until finally settling down in Greensboro, North Carolina where Jarrell held his final position at the University of North Carolina at Greensboro (Burt).
 There, they remained together, with the exception of Randall Jarrell's hospital stays, until the shocking and sudden death of Randall Jarrell in 1965 when he was struck by a car (Jarrell, M. Remembering).

 Mary von S. Jarrell did not marry again.
 She worked on her own writing and memorializing her second husband's work.

 At the age of 93, Mary von Schrader Jarrell died on July 30, 2007, at the Well-Springs Retirement Community.